ansible-collections/community.sops/docs/docsite/rst/guide.rst

               set_fact:
                 private_key: ''

-The ``empty_on_not_exist=true`` flag is needed to avoid the lookup to fail when the key does not yet exist.
+The :ansopt:`community.sops.sops#lookup:empty_on_not_exist=true` flag is needed to avoid the lookup to fail when the key does not yet exist.
 When this playbook is run twice, the output will be:

 .. code-block:: ansible-output